newatoms/beta/_private/customers/newatoms/pitches/agilebymetaphors.md.md

-# Explaining how New Atoms uses agile working to produce journalistic content
+# How the process of New Atoms enables them to create valuable content

 ## Goal